-1. DC Fan Motor(control chip is in fan motor)
+1. Indoor or Outdoor DC Fan Motor(control chip is in fan motor)

 Power on and when the unit is in standby, measure the voltage of pin1-pin3, pin4-pin3 in fan motor connector.
 If the value of the voltage is not in the range showing in below table, the PCB must has problems and need to be replaced.